 Many mobile apps now require you to verify your location using GPS.
 There is often no effective bypass for this, so we recommend sticking to using a web browser, or a TV-connected device, such as the Amazon Fire TV.
 (Note that there are no VPN apps for the Roku or Apple TV.)

-How to watch the NFL Draft 2019 free online
+Where to watch the NFL Draft 2021 free online

-The best news about the NFL Draft this year is that it’s completely free to watch.
-Although several pay-TV channels will be offering up streams, you’ll be able to watch free using a VPN and the website Locast.
+The best news about the NFL Draft this year is that it’s completely free to watch with free trials.
+Although several pay-TV channels will be offering streams, you’ll be able to watch free with NFL Game Pass pretty much anywhere in the world.
 Otherwise, you can sign up for service with one of several other alternatives, such as Sling TV, fuboTV, YouTube TV (in the US), or DAZN (for fans in Canada) or Sky Sports (in the UK).

-Use Locast and a VPN to watch the 2019 NFL Draft free
+Use NFL Game Pass and a VPN to watch the 2021 NFL Draft free

-To watch the NFL Draft free on Locast, do the following:
+Here’s how to watch the NFL Draft free on NFL Game Pass in the US:

-- Sign up for a free account to Locast
+- Sign up for a free trial account

 Additional options to watch the NFL Draft online